hptran7/Beat-The-NetGorilla/README.md

 ## About the Project

 Beat The NetGorilla is a speed typing game built with React for frontend and Node.js for backend.
-The test quote is generated randomly to create unique experience for each gameplay.
-Your speed and accuracy is calculated simultaneously so you can check your progress.
+Every typing game is generated randomly to create a unique experience for the player.
+Your speed and accuracy is calculated simultaneously so you can check your progress

 ## Usage

 To start, visit [Beat The NetGorilla](http://net-gorilla.surge.sh/).

-Once you're in, you will be able to choose your level (higher level will have more blank characters) and your gameplay type (either words or quote ).
+Once you're in, you will be able to choose your level and your gameplay type (either words or quote ).
+Higher levels will be more challenging as more characters are missing.
 You have to type as fast as you can in 60 seconds.
 The game will end if your wpm (words per minutes) falls below 35 wpm.

 ## Videos and Screenshots